-If the size specification corresponds to one of the light gray cells along the table's main diagonal, only a single test head form will be necessary and the manufacturer need only submit six samples identical samples configured with comfort padding for the largest intended head size for certification testing.
-Otherwise, two more samples are required, identical to the first six in all respects except that the comfort padding must be configured for the smallest intended head size.
+If the size specification corresponds to one of the light gray cells along the table's main diagonal, only a single test head form will be necessary and the manufacturer need only submit seven samples identical samples six of which must be configured with comfort padding for the largest intended head size for certification testing.
+The seventh sample may be configured with comfort padding intended for the smallest intended head size.
+If the size specification corresponds to any other cell indicating that the helmet is appropriate for testing on two or more different head forms, two more samples are required, identical to the first seven in all respects except that the comfort padding may be configured for the smallest intended head size.